TheStalwart/tldrtravel.info/content/transportation/skok.md

 ---

 # Skok
-Electric moped and e-bicycle sharing service in {{% country-link "latvia#riga" "Riga, Latvia" %}}.
+Electric moped and e-bicycle sharing service in [Riga, Latvia](/countries/latvia#riga).

 Every moped has two helmets in top box - size M and L, it's legal and comfortable to ride these scooters 2-up.